-Traffic volume data is collected at all ramps and mainline segments between interchanges.
+Traffic volume data is collected at all ramps, loops, and mainline segments between interchanges.
 The location of interchanges along the Triangle Expressway can be seen in Figure 2.
 Typically, there is a large difference between peak and off-peak volumes, as well as between weekday and weekend volumes.
-This gap becomes significantly larger for a tolled facility because it tends to have a much higher percentage of traffic on weekdays during peak hours than non-toll facilities, as there is less of a benefit for toll users during off-peak hours.
+This gap becomes significantly larger on Triangle Expressway because it tends to have a much higher percentage of traffic on weekdays during peak hours.
 For this reason, Average Weekday Traffic (AWT) is reported instead of Average Daily Traffic (ADT).
 AWT is a measure of the average daily traffic collected on a typical Monday through Friday over a designated time period.

-Data collected by the MVDs is utilized to present AWT along the facility in Figures 3 to 14.
+Data collected by the MVDs is utilized to present AWT along the facility in Figures 3 to 15.
 It should be noted that if an MVD fails to provide reliable data (meeting the established threshold) for at least five days in a month then "NO DATA" is reported for that MVD.
-Reliability of MVD devices are monitored daily by comparing volumes with transaction counts and expected volumes.
+Reliability of MVD devices is monitored daily by comparing volumes with transaction counts and historical volumes.
 Maintenance tickets are submitted if MVD devices do not meet established thresholds.